Chimoney/chimoney-community-projects/submissions/Articles/GlobalPayoutGuide.md

 ---

-## Getting Started with the Chimoney API

-Chimoney's Global Payouts API provides a seamless way for businesses to execute global payments effortlessly.
-This guide is tailored for developers, featuring step-by-step instructions on how to integrate Chimoney's API.
-Let's dive into the services you can harness the power of Chimoney's Global Payouts API to enhance your payment infrastructure.
-You will just need Chimoney account with API access.
-To get started with the Chimoney API, follow this process:
+## To get started with the Chimoney API, follow this process:

 - **Get Sandbox Access**:
 Before integrating Chimoney's Global Payouts API into your live environment, start by accessing the **Sandbox** environment.
 This allows you to safely test your payment solutions in a simulated setting, ensuring everything runs smoothly without affecting real transactions.
 You can [Get Sandbox Access here](https://chimoney.readme.io/reference/sandbox-environment) and begin experimenting with API calls right away.